The Second Plane of Development

 Cultural Studies

 Children can explore the universe, their world, and different world cultures through geography and history.
-Children work on the maps of the continents and develop a deep understanding of each continent through the study of the terrain, flora, fauna, and climate.
+Children work on maps of the continents and develop a deep understanding of each continent through the study of terrain, flora, fauna, and climate.

 Astronomy lessons are given with an emphasis on the child’s place in the universe.
-Study of stars, planet research and the study of celestial bodies are conducted.
+Study of stars, planet research, and the study of celestial bodies are conducted.

 Practical Life

-Students engage in cooking, preparing and setting up snacks for their peers, washing dishes, loading and unloading dishwashers, folding laundry, vacuuming, mopping, taking out compost, watering plants and gardening, among other housekeeping tasks.
+Students engage in cooking, preparing, and setting up snacks for their peers, washing dishes, loading and unloading dishwashers, folding laundry, vacuuming, mopping, taking out compost, watering plants, and gardening, among other housekeeping tasks.

 Islamic Character in the Elementary Program